coopsymbiotic/sparkpost/README.md

 Full documentation (including installation instructions) can be found at https://docs.civicrm.org/sparkpost.

+## Maintenance status

+As the number of voluntary donations to maintain & support the extension can still be counted with a single hand, maintenance of this extension is officially discontinued.
+You can still contract Cividesk, or any other CiviCRM provider, for any needed maintenance.
+Thanks for your understanding.

+But ... you can still show your support as indicated below.
+Hopefully that will make us change our minds ...

 ## Show your support!

 Development of this extension was fully self-funded by Cividesk and equated to about 40 hours of work.